Russian forces retreat amid Ukrainian counteroffensive | Law-Order

 Pro-Kremlin political analyst Sergei Markov criticized the Moscow festivities as a grave mistake.

 “They have made mistakes and I think they will draw the necessary conclusions,” Kadyrov said.
-“If they don't make changes in the strategy of conducting the special military operation in the next day or two, I will be forced to contact the leadership of the Defence Ministry and the leadership of the country to explain the real situation on the ground.''
-Despite Ukraine's gains, U.S. Secretary of State Antony Blinken and the head of NATO warned Friday the war would likely drag on for months.
-Blinken said the conflict was entering a critical period and urged the West to keep supporting Ukraine through what could be a difficult winter.
+“If they don't make changes in the strategy of conducting the special military operation in the next day or two, I will be forced to contact the leadership of the Defense Ministry and the leadership of the country to explain the real situation on the ground.''
+Despite Ukraine's gains, U.S. Secretary of State Antony Blinken and the head of NATO warned Friday the war would likely drag on for months, urging the West to keep supporting Ukraine through what could be a difficult winter.

-The U.S. and its NATO allies have been working to make sure that Ukrainian forces have “the things that they most need right on the moment,” said Sen. Tim Kaine, a Virginia Democrat on the Senate Foreign Relations Committee.
+Sen. Tim Kaine, a Virginia Democrat and member of the Senate Foreign Relations Committee, called Ukrainian advances very encouraging.

-“And we are seeing the Ukrainians with a tremendous patriotic resolve -- but also after eight years of joint training with the U.S. military, going back to 2014 with the Crimea invasion -- we're seeing the combined effect of collaborative training and resources that are right on time right at the moment, showing that Vladimir Putin's grandiose dissolutions about what he might do in Ukraine are hollow and they're failing,” he told CNN.
+“I'm proud that the U.S. and our allies have locked arms to support the Ukrainian people in this fight,” Kaine said in a statement to The Associated Press.
+“We and our allies must keep standing with Ukraine.
+Putin needs to recognise that the only way out is to end his failed war.”

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)